WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2024-02-12-mastering-az-204-exam-comprehensive-guide-azure-certification-preparation.md

 A few years ago, I took a test at a test center, and it wasn't the most enjoyable experience.
 Firstly, you have to commute to their location, ensure punctuality, and carry an official ID.
 Then, you are required to store all your personal items, such as your wallet, phone, and watch, in a locker before being escorted into a computer-filled room to take your exam.
 My test center had a mouse from the 90s, which was quite challenging to work with.
 The room was crowded with other test takers, making it somewhat noisy.

-However, there’s nothing inherently wrong with taking the exam at a test center, it iss just a matter of personal preference.
+However, there's nothing inherently wrong with taking the exam at a test center, it iss just a matter of personal preference.

 ### Taking the Exam Online